 Jody Davis, Ph.D.

-I have three research areas: close relationships, conservation psychology, and educational psychology.
-My first research interest is examining processes related to relationship maintenance, such as forgiveness and attitude alignment.
-My second research interest is examining antecedents and consequences of felt commitment to the natural environment.
-My third research interest is examining the psychology of teaching and learning.
+Dr. Jody Davis has three research areas: close relationships, conservation psychology, and educational psychology.
+Their first research interest is examining processes related to relationship maintenance, such as forgiveness and attitude alignment.
+Their second research interest is examining antecedents and consequences of felt commitment to the natural environment.
+Their third research interest is examining the psychology of teaching and learning.

 - Interpersonal Relations (online and face-to-face), undergraduate level

 - Practicum in the Teaching of College Psychology, graduate level

 - Social Psychology (online and face-to-face), undergraduate level